ipaqmaster/wallpaperSetter/README.md

 # About

 A wallpaper script written in Bash.

-Reads a config file for a Wallpaper directory and uses SQLite to keep track of wallpapers and their resolutions.
+Reads a config file generated on first run.
+Searches for wallpapers in a directory and makes an sqlite3 database to keep track of their paths and resolution.
+Updates if over a day old on next run or when manually requested via argument.
+(Or if it discovers a wallpaper went missing)

-Made for the Cinnamon desktop environment though I'm sure other window managers would work too.
+Made for the Cinnamon desktop environment though I'm sure most window managers would be fine.

 # Usage

+`./wallpaperSetter`

+   Runs.
+Tries to pick native resolution wallpapers or a span wallpaper for all monitors by default.
+If no match it tries all.

+`-help`

+   Spills the beans

+`-regendb/-regen`

+   Regenerates the image database for your configured wallpaper dir.

+`-debug`

+   Makes the script more talkative.

 ## Dependencies
 * awk     (gawk)